 “Complex requests offer the opportunity to provide personal service, with a warm human touch, and cement the customer or member loyalty to the institution,”added Tyler.
 “This is where customer experience reputations are made and where customer service agents can really shine.”

-Chatbots can change this dynamic for banks.
-Instead of hiring more agents, banks can free up the time of existing agents by offloading routine tasks using an AI powered chatbot.
+Banking chatbots can change this dynamic.
+Instead of hiring more agents, banks can free up the time of existing agents by offloading routine tasks using an AI powered conversational chatbot.
 Because such a high proportion of the requests are transactional, the potential for operational savings by the bank is significant.
 Even more valuable is the potential impact on customer service.
-By deflecting the high volume of routine traffic to an automated system, conversational AI can free up the live, human service and sales representatives for high value conversations that create a lasting positive impression.
+By deflecting the high volume of routine traffic to a chatbot, conversational AI can free up the live, human service and sales representatives for high value conversations that create a lasting positive impression.